x

 • 1-30 watt Professional tool, 7-burning tips, 2-cutting and...

 It also comes with a storage case like the last entry, which I find really convenient.
-It’s maybe a budget-friendly tool, which is great for beginners, but it doesn’t mess around as it has 30 watts of power that reaches over 1000 Fahrenheit.
+It's maybe a budget-friendly tool, which is great for beginners, but it doesn’t mess around as it has 30 watts of power that reach over 1000 Fahrenheit.

 I’d recommend it to beginners to start with something simple and for experts as well to add it to their arsenal.